hornos/gridhowto/README.md

     make globus_simple_ca globus_gsi_cert_utils

 The Grid needs a PKI, which protects access and the communication.
 You can create as many CA2 as you like.
-It is advised to make many short-term and flat CA. Create a Root CA:
+It is advised to make many short-term and flat CA. Create a Root CA (give your email and a password):

-    bin/ca new
+    bin/ca new <CA>

-Install Root CA from the tgz package into `$HOME/.globus/certificates`

-    export X509_CERT_DIR=$HOME/.globus/certificates
+where `<CA>` is an optional CA id.
+The new CA is created under the `ca/<ID>` directory.
+CA certificate is installed under `ca/grid-security` to make requests easy.

+Request user certificate by:

+    bin/ca user <CA> <USER> <CN>

+    bin/ca host <CA> <FQDN>
+    bin/ca service <CA> <FQDN> <SERVICE>

+Requests and private keys are under `ca/<CA>/grid-security`.

+Sign a request by:

 ## Slurm